Friday, August 14, 2020

 Viterbo, Santa Maria Maggiore

-from the De Lisle Hours
+From the De Lisle Hours

 English (possibly York), c.
 1316-1331